dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

   rateLimit: 20000000000
 ```

-### Concurrency Control
+### Concurrency control

-When downloading a single task on a node,
+When used to download a single task of a node
-the number of concurrent pieces back-to-source downloading and
-the number of concurrent pieces downloading from the remote peer.
+the number of concurrent downloads of piece back-to-source and the number of concurrent downloads of piece from remote peer.
-The larger the number of Piece concurrency, the faster the task download, and the more CPU and Memory will be consumed.
+The larger the number of piece concurrency, the faster the task download, and the more CPU and memory will be consumed.
-The user adjusts the number of Piece concurrency according to the actual situation.
+The user adjusts the number of piece concurrency according to the actual situation.
 and adjust the client’s CPU and memory configuration.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).